Novel Coronavirus (COVID-19)

 Hotel Dieu Shaver (HDS) continues to be a safe place to receive care, and we continue to take extra precautions as part of our COVID-19 prevention measures.

-Beginning on Monday, July 6th, 2020, Hotel Dieu Shaver Health and Rehabilitation Centre is pleased to slowly begin the process of welcoming visitors back into the hospital.
+Beginning on Monday, August 10th, 2020, Hotel Dieu Shaver Health and Rehabilitation Centre began the process of welcoming visitors back into the hospital.
 A measured and phased approach will be taken to ensure the health and safety of staff, patients and visitors.

 As Hotel Dieu Shaver Health and Rehabilitation Centre begins to expand visitation, the hospital will begin with restricting visitation to two daily time blocks.
 Patients will be able to have one visitor per each time block.